CUTR-at-USF/gtfs-realtime-validator/README.md

 ### Configuration

+**Logging**

 If you'd like to change the logging level to see all debug statements, in `src/main/resources/simplelogger.properties` change the following line to say `DEBUG`:

  ~~~
  org.slf4j.simpleLogger.defaultLogLevel=DEBUG
  ~~~

+ **Port number**

+ Port `8080` is used by default.
+If you'd like to change the port number (e.g., port `80`), you can use the command line parameter `-port 80`:

+ `java -jar target/gtfs-rt-validator-1.0-SNAPSHOT.jar -port 80`

 ## Acknowledgements